zew/go-questionnaire/static/doc/linux-instructions.md

 ## Denial of service consideration

-* A request memory blocks too frequent requests on application level.
-Each IP address has up to ten requests per rolling window of one minute.

-* Nevertheless, the hosting machine should be behind a firewall
+* The hosting machine should be behind a firewall
 preventing denial-of-service attacks on network level.